zamaniali1995/ml-pipeline/README.md

 - [x] Implement Example Dataset and Functional Front-End
 - [ ] Add additional data processing utility functions to be available for use.
 - [ ] Implement Test-Cases to be used for validation of the different pipeline steps
+- [ ] Run the whole pipeline with one single command like run-pipeline
 - [ ] Add more ways to load data
   - [ ] AWS
   - [ ] Google Cloud